Is Retail Fraud a Deportable Offense? What are the Immigration Consequences?

 • impulsivity.

 Our experienced defense lawyers are skilled at educating the prosecutor and judge so they realize our clients are honorable but made a mistake.
-We can often negotiate with the prosecutor for reduced or dismissed charges by providing credible, truthful, mitigating information.
-When a judge understands someone is a good person, they are more likely to focus on rehabilitation instead of punishment.
+We can often negotiate with the prosecutor for reduced or dismissed charges by providing credible and truthful mitigating information.
+When a judge understands that someone is a good person, they are more likely to focus on rehabilitation rather than punishment.

 Aggravated Felony Retail Fraud is a Deportable Offense

 A prosecutor can upgrade a misdemeanor shoplifting or retail fraud to an aggravated felony under immigration law.
-Retail copy is considered an aggravated felony if the actual sentence from the court is one year in jail or longer, even if you aren’t incarcerated due to a suspended sentence.
+Retail fraud is an aggravated felony if the actual sentence from the court is one year or longer in jail, even if the judge does not impose incarceration due to a suspended sentence.
 Because First-Degree Retail Fraud, a felony, is punishable by up to five (5) years in prison, this charge can easily become an “aggravated felony.”
 Any foreign national convicted of an aggravated felony is subject to removal.
-You will likely be barred from immigration relief and benefits, and it can be challenging to return even years after the removal.
+The government will bar you from immigration relief and benefits.
+It can be challenging to return even after several years following a conviction.

 Naturalization Issues Due to Retail Fraud Offenses

 A person must be of good moral character and standing within the last five years to qualify for citizenship through naturalization (three years if married to a U.S. citizen for three years or longer).
-An application for naturalization will likely be denied in the United States District Court for the Eastern District of Michigan if you were convicted of a Crime of Moral Turpitude within that period.
+An application for naturalization will likely be denied in the United States District Court for the Eastern District of Michigan if the applicant has a conviction for a crime of moral turpitude within that period.
 U.S. Citizenship and Immigration Services (USCIS) can consider a serious crime or aggravated felony conviction older than five (5) years.

-The applicant might face removal proceedings if certain criminal convictions are revealed during the naturalization application process.
-Prosecutors and police notify USCIS when a non-citizen is convicted of a violent or serious crime, including felony and misdemeanor Crimes of Moral Turpitude, such as Retail Fraud.
-If someone faces removal proceedings due to a criminal conviction, the only way around it is to show exceptional humanitarian or appealing factors.
+The applicant might face removal proceedings if authorities discover certain criminal convictions during the naturalization application process.
+Prosecutors and police notify USCIS when a non-citizen is convicted of a violent or serious crime, including felonies and misdemeanors classified as Crimes of Moral Turpitude, such as Retail Fraud.
+If someone faces removal proceedings due to a criminal conviction, the only way to avoid them is to demonstrate exceptional humanitarian or compelling factors.
 Anyone facing removal proceedings must consult with an immigration expert immediately.

 Can a probation violation change petty retail fraud into a deportable offense?

 There is a great risk for non-U.S. citizens facing a probation violation.
-Under federal immigration law, a petty offense can become a deportable crime if a judge orders six months in jail or more.
-For example, suppose someone is convicted of Retail Fraud 2nd-Degree (a one-year misdemeanor) and receives a probationary sentence without prison.
-If they violate probation and are sentenced to six (6) months in jail, the conviction is no longer considered a “petty offense,” and various immigration consequences result.
-It is essential that anyone facing a retail fraud probation violation seek experienced legal defense counsel, such as the attorneys with LEWIS & DICKSTEIN, P.L.L.C., immediately.
+Under federal immigration law, a petty offense can become a deportable crime if a judge orders six months or more in jail.
+For example, suppose someone is convicted of Retail Fraud, 2nd Degree (a one-year misdemeanor) and receives a probationary sentence without imprisonment.
+If they violate probation and the judge sentences them to six (6) months in jail, the conviction is no longer considered a “petty offense,” and various immigration consequences result.
+Anyone facing a retail fraud probation violation must seek experienced legal defense counsel, such as the attorneys with LEWIS & DICKSTEIN, P.L.L.C., immediately.

 Why is it worth hiring a top retail fraud defense attorney, such as the ones with LEWIS & DICKSTEIN, P.L.L.C.?

 Working with a top defense attorney is vital because they might be able to reduce their client’s exposure to possible immigration consequences.
-Suppose someone is charged with second-degree retail fraud.
-Their lawyer arranges for a plea and avoids triggering immigration consequences by negotiating for a sentence with no jail.
+Suppose someone faces a second-degree retail fraud charge.
+Their lawyer arranges for a plea and avoids triggering immigration consequences by negotiating a sentence with no jail time.
 Is that a win?
 No!
-This person will be placed on probation, possibly for a year or more, with complicated terms and conditions that must be strictly followed.
+This person will be placed on probation, possibly for a year or more, with complex terms and conditions that must be strictly adhered to.
 Often, accidental or unintentional mistakes lead to probation violations.
-If the judge violates this person’s probation, they are exposed to more than six (6) months of jail.
-If this person had a great defense lawyer from the beginning and they were able to negotiate a reduction in the charge to a 3rd Degree Retail Fraud, the client would face a maximum sentence of 93 days and have no risk of triggered immigration consequences.
+If the judge violates this person’s probation, they could sentence the defendant to more than six (6) months of jail.
+If this person had a savvy defense lawyer from the beginning who negotiated a reduction of the charge to a third-degree retail Fraud or another minor misdemeanor, the client would face a maximum sentence of only 93 days and have no risk of triggering immigration consequences.

 What a Strong Shoplifting Charge Defense can do